aktyz/solving-problems-with-software/README.md

 4. Write the void method testSimpleGene that has no parameters.
 You should create five DNA strings.
 The strings should have specific test cases, such as: DNA with no “ATG”, DNA with no “TAA”, DNA with no “ATG” or “TAA”, DNA with ATG, TAA and the substring between them is a multiple of 3 (a gene), and DNA with ATG, TAA and the substring between them is not a multiple of 3.
 For each DNA string you should:
 - Print the DNA string.
 - See if there is a gene by calling findSimpleGene with this string as the parameter.
 If a gene exists following our algorithm above, then print the gene, otherwise print the empty string.

+### Part 2: Finding a Gene - Using the Simplified Algorithm Reorganized

+This assignment will determine if a DNA strand has a gene in it by using the simplified algorithm from the lesson, but organizing the code in a slightly different way.
+You will modify the method findSimpleGene to have three parameters, one for the DNA string, one for the start codon and one for the stop codon.

+Specifically, you should do the following:

+1. Create a new Java Class named Part2 in the StringsFirstAssignments project.

+2. Copy and paste the two methods findSimpleGene and testSimpleGene  from the Part1 class into the Part2 class.

+3. The method findSimpleGene has one parameter for the DNA string named dna.
+Modify findSimpleGene to add two additional parameters, one named startCodon for the start codon and one named stopCodon for the stop codon.
+What additional changes do you need to make for the program to compile?
+After making all changes, run your program to check that you get the same output as before.

+4. Modify the findSimpleGene method to work with DNA strings that are either all uppercase letters such as “ATGGGTTAAGTC” or all lowercase letters such as “gatgctataat”.
+Calling findSimpleGene with “ATGGGTTAAGTC” should return the answer with uppercase letters, the gene “ATGGGTTAA”, and calling findSimpleGene with  “gatgctataat” should return the answer with lowercase letters, the gene “atgctataa”.
+HINT: there are two string methods toUpperCase() and toLowerCase().
+If dna is the string “ATGTAA” then dna.toLowerCase() results in the string “atgtaa”.